Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - Stack frame (activation record) contains:
-  - Saved registers (callee-saved: $s0-$s7, $ra)
   - Local variables
+  - Saved registers (if callee-saved registers used)
-  - Return address (if function calls another)
+  - Return address (if $ra needs saving)
+  - Saved frame pointer (if $fp used)
-  - Space for outgoing arguments (if more than 4)
+  - Space for outgoing arguments (if >4 arguments)
-- Layout varies by compiler and function needs
+- Organized layout for procedure execution

 ---